kpeeters/cadabra2/windows/README.md

 * Now build relevant projects from the cadabra2.sln

 #### CURRENT STATUS
+* Currently there is a parser problem with {} being mangled before latex output, and the mangling deforms expressions enough to render them incorrectg latex
-* Functional but buggy with latex gtk frontend client
+* Basic latex gtk frontend client is functional

 #### TODO
 * Make gmp a sub-project of cadabra2